top of page

 I’ve assembled fourteen tips, strategies and techniques for helping you manage, work through, and enjoy your (enormous) TBR pile.
 Some have helped me.
 Some have helped others.
 Some may work for you.

 Ultimately, make sure you record your TBR (somewhere) so you can keep track of it.
-Subsequently, make sure you prioritise reading in your life (especially if it is vital for your profession and / or self-care), and find ways to discover and escape into stories you love whenever you can.
+Make sure you prioritise reading in your life – especially if it is vital for your profession and / or self-care.
+And find ways to escape into stories you love whenever you can.

 BEFORE YOU GO…